Status Audio CB 1 - Studio Monitor Headphones

 Yet another strong feature of this headphone from Status Audio is their bargain of a price.
 They cost about half of what the Audio Technica ATH-M50x usually retail for (about $150 in most cases).

 The entire focus for creating this pair of cans was to give us the best overall studio monitor headphone – at an extremely affordable price.
 Since there aren’t a ton of bells and whistles, no expensive Super Bowl advertisements, celebrity endorsements, or other unnecessary add-ons – we get to experience them for less than you’d expect.

-Status Audio was able to create a high quality, ultra-lightweight, comfortable headphone that performs exactly as advertised.
+Status Audio was able to create high quality, an ultra-lightweight, comfortable headphone that performs exactly as advertised.

 Let’s go through one final rundown of the CB 1s.

 Are They Really The Best Headphones Under $100?

 It’s pretty amazing that a pair of cans in this price range can perform as well as they do.
 Not only do they blow competitors out of the water in the area of comfort – but they sound awesome too.

 We’ve established that they’d be perfect for listening in a casual or studio setting (which speaks to their versatility).
 They don’t look the most stylish, compared to some, but if they sound this good does it really matter that much?

 When you’re in the middle of your favorite album or song – the last thing you’re thinking about is how good you look, right?
 (That’s the power of music.)